-By the full moon and the lantern’s flickering, Jay hiked safely even as the trail grew rough.
-It narrowed, hugging a steep drop on one side and a cliff-face on the other.
+By the light of the lantern and the full moon, Jay hiked safely even as the trail grew rough.
+It hugged a steep drop on one side and a cliff-face on the other.
 Carved, uneven steps compensated for the incline of slick boulders lodged in the mountainside.
 Jay panted up a flight to find it was the last, and now he had to hoist himself over rocks unaided.

 He met no birds as he hiked.
 He still saw woven nests, but each held at most two porcelain eggs.
 Each egg bore the painted lacework Michael said represented matriarchs of Virgil Green’s congregation.
 Jay took photos of each nest and bowed his head out of respect.